 - Case Study: Carter Racing (Jack Brittain and Sim Sitkin, licensed through Delta Leadership, Inc.) (distributed by e-mail to Fellows)

-- Watch the video, "The Bias Trifecta" and address the Personal Reflection questions below.
+- Watch the video, 12 Cognitive Biases Explained and address the Personal Reflection questions below.

 - Recall a recent business decision that you were part of that had broad impact on others.
-Use the Decision-Making Diagnostic Tool (in your Materials) to evaluate the decision.
+Use the Decision-Making Diagnostic Tool (downloaded from the Fellows Portal) to evaluate the decision.

 - Read the Carter Racing case study and think about whether you would recommend racing or not racing.
 Why would you make that decision?
-(PLEASE DO NOT DISCUSS your thinking/analysis with any members of the Academy class or your cohort.
-We want to save those thoughts for class.)
+(PLEASE DO NOT DISCUSS your thinking/analysis with other members of the Academy class or your cohort.
+We will discuss the case during our session together.)

-- Think about what Michael Brainard says in "The Bias Trifecta" video regarding how we make decisions.
+- Think about what Practical Psychology outlines in the “12 Cognitive Biases Explained” video regarding how we make decisions.
 Have you seen examples of biased decision-making in yourself?
 If so, where?
 Can you identify where your biases come from and how they manifest?

-- How can you use Brainard’s charge to embrace humility and discipline in your own decision-making?
+- How can you embrace humility and discipline in your own decision-making?
 What about the people with whom you work?
 If you were to counsel them on these issues, what would you say?

 - What process or practices do you or could you engage to update your own thinking and prevent becoming less biased and less prone to being too over-confident in your decisions?

-- Think about good decisions and decision-processes that you have been a part of.
+- Think about good decisions and decision-making processes that you have been a part of.
 What made them good or positive?
 Be specific.
 What about those processes could be transported or transferred to other decision-making contexts?

 - What factors prevent you (and others) from making good decisions?
 What can you do (if anything) to remedy those factors?